cvanaret/Uno/README.md

 - to pick a regularization strategy, use the argument: ```regularization_strategy=[primal|primal_dual|none]```
 - to pick a globalization strategy, use the argument: ```globalization_strategy=[l1_merit|fletcher_filter_method|waechter_filter_method|funnel_method]```
 - to pick a globalization mechanism, use the argument : ```globalization_mechanism=[TR|LS]```

+## Acknowledgments

+The Uno logo was created by Charlie Vanaret based on a [saddle point icon by luimonts](https://thenounproject.com/icon/saddle-point-258207/) (CC BY 3.0).